pragathoys/ipfs-simple-website/README.md

 ### Port-forwarding

-In your router set port 4001 to be forwarded in your local IPFS node either via static IP or MAC address.
+In your router set the port 4001 to be forwarded in your local IPFS node either via static IP or MAC address.

 ## Steps to put your website to IPFS